 - Stick to your authenticate self when you go to college (don’t succumb to all the same things that other freshmen are engaging in).
 Take care of yourself.
 All those friends will still be there when you graduate.
 Just stay focused.

 - Even if you have a different idea of what your career might be, it's never too early to seek out mentors, shadow them and learn about what they do, ask for assistance, learning as you go, and that’s often an entry point, putting in the practical experience and networking.

-- I should have told myself to love myself, and put myself first.
+- I'd have told myself to love myself, and put myself first.
 Wellness is everything.
 Feed yourself and work out.
 People can tell the difference between someone who loves themselves, and someone who does not.
 You will have high expectations of yourself if you love yourself first.

 - While in college learn things outside of school, read about practical things in life, read about finances, take care of your spiritual self, ask about how to manage money, don’t be scared to ask for the advice you need.

-- Learn at an early age to make a schedule, make habits out of positive things, be tidy, juggling everything I juggle today I must know where everything is, and I must have a routine.
-If I am messy figuratively and literally, I can’t be productive in life!
+- Learn at an early age to make a schedule, make habits out of positive things; be tidy.
+Juggling everything I do today, I must know where everything is.
+And I must have a routine.
+If I am messy, figuratively and literally, I can’t be productive in life!